OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 4. Save and close the file.

-The Orchard development team is investigating ways to automate this process.
+The Orchard Core development team is investigating ways to automate this process.

 # Evolution of the client-side asset pipeline